digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes.md

 Show the coding sheet: Thorndike (annotations)

 - Van Blarigan:
-    - intervention: booklet + fitbit + texts
+    - intervention: booklet + Fitbit + texts
-    - control: more active at baseline! (differences in baseline should be randomly distributede across studies, they should be smaller for larger samples)
+    - control: more active at baseline! (differences in baseline should be randomly distributed across studies, they should be smaller for larger samples)

 - For "training": show RCT.jpg.
 - Highlight the need to have a clear plan (e.g., which follow-up will be considered?)